2cd/debian-museum/Readme.md

 >
 > See also [phoronix/Linux-5.7-Kill-32-bit-ARM-KVM](https://www.phoronix.com/news/Linux-5.7-Kill-32-bit-ARM-KVM)

-Unfortunately, if your system kernel and CPU don’t support KVM, virtual machine performance will be quite slow.
+Unfortunately, if your system kernel and CPU don’t support KVM or other acceleration schemes (e.g., xen), virtual machine performance will be quite slow.
 Some people humorously say that QEMU isn’t **Quick** at all; it’s more like **Slow EMU.** However, this is a misconception.

 For instance: